 Earth Day at the Arboretum

-Give back to public lands and help restore the Arboretum on Earth Day!
+Give back to public lands and help restore the park!

-Once again, the Arboretum Foundation is partnering with the Student Conservation Association (SCA), UW Botanic Gardens, and Seattle Parks and Recreation to organize a work service event at the Arboretum on Earth Day.
+Once again, the Arboretum Foundation is partnering with UW Botanic Gardens, Seattle Parks and Recreation, and the Student Conservation Association (SCA) to organize a work service event at the Arboretum on Earth Day.

 WHAT: Volunteers will restore the Arboretum through spreading mulch, removing invasive weeds, and maintaining trails.

 BRING WITH YOU: Please wear long pants and closed-toe shoes, preferably work boots or sturdy sneakers, and bring a reusable water bottle.
 The event will take place rain or shine, so please dress appropriately for the weather!

 PROVIDED: Project materials and gloves, as well as coffee and snacks, will be provided for all volunteers.

 QUESTIONS?
 Contact our Volunteer Department at email@example.com or phone at 206-325-4510.

 With elegant forms, delicate leaves, and captivating colors in spring, summer, and fall, Japanese maples can be living works of art.
 However, how do one choose from among the more than 1,000 recognized varieties that might show up in our local nurseries?
 In the latest...

 Oct 13, 2020